Recycling

 Recycling is a sophisticated, capital-intensive industry that has been creating “green” jobs in the United States for decades.
 The recycling industry is a major contributor to the U.S. economy, generating nearly $110 billion in economic activity and directly employing over 160,000 people across the country.
 In addition to being an economic power-house, recycling is essential for a healthier planet.
 Recycling reduces the amount of material that ends up in landfills or oceans, while also dramatically cutting harmful emissions.

-Source: 2019 Recycling Industry Yearbook, ISRI
+Source: 2019 Recycling Industry Yearbook, ReMA

 Skip to content